Open Bible Data Home About News OET Key

 בַ֣עַר אָנֹכִ֣י מֵאִ֑ישׁ וְלֹֽא־בִינַ֖ת אָדָ֣ם לִֽי

-stupid I from=man and=not understanding humankind to=me
+stupid I from=man and=not understanding_of humankind to=me

 These two phrases mean basically the same thing.
 The second emphasizes the meaning of the first by repeating the same idea with different words.
 If it would be helpful to your readers, you could connect the phrases with a word other than and in order to show that the second phrase is repeating the first one, not saying something additional.
-Alternate translation: “I am more stupid than a man, yes, the understanding of mankind in not mine”
+Alternate translation: “I am more stupid than a man; indeed, the understanding of mankind in not mine”

 Note 4 topic: figures-of-speech / genericnoun